bellevue-college-acm/web3/README.md

     python manage.py runserver
     ```

-# Make sure to this server running while you perfrom the next steps!
+*Make sure to keep this server running while you perfrom the next steps!*

 ### Frontend